 Tips for What to Do If You Experience Sexual Harassment in the Workplace

 Experiencing sexual harassment in the workplace can be overwhelming, and it can be challenging to understand the best steps to take.
-It is essential to remember that you have rights and that both federal and California state laws require your employer to respond appropriately to sexual harassment promptly.
+It is essential to remember that you have rights and that both federal and California state laws regarding sexual harassment require your employer to respond appropriately to any harassment complaints promptly.

 Read Your Employer’s Sexual Harassment Policy